subhadlearner/AWSLambdaDemo/README.md

     - We use lambda.invoke method to do this.
     - For invoking a lambda function from another lambda function; the caller lambda role needs this "Lambda : Write : invokeFunction" policy to be added as inline policy.

+# LambdaAuthorizer
+    - The blueprint code can be found here. https://github.com/awslabs/aws-apigateway-lambda-authorizer-blueprints/blob/master/blueprints/nodejs/index.js
+    - Create a token from jwt.io and decode the token using jwt-decode.
+This will give the sub/principalid which in terms will be verified and decision whether the user has access/authority on the resource it is trying to consume.
+    - Test it with the EventLogger API GW by assigning this lambda function as authorizer from Postman.